What is Placental Tissue Banking?

-What is The Placenta?
+What is a Placenta?

-The placenta holds an important role during pregnancy.
-It acts as a barrier to bacteria and viruses to protect the baby.
+The placental membrane consists of amnion and chorion.
+These act as barriers to bacteria and viruses to protect the baby.
 It also produces hormones and signaling molecules that help the baby grow.

 The Placental Membrane Contains: